stichnot/subzero/README.rst

 - Add code to Subzero allowing fine-grain control of which methods to attempt to translate and which to unconditionally reject.
 The control string can come from the command line and/or environment.

+- Refactor the IR passes using a Visitor pattern.